 The Annual Montgomery College Foundation Golf and Tennis Classic is held each year in October.

-Since 1986, the MC Foundation Golf and Tennis Classic has generated almost $1 million for the foundation to support student scholarships and programs that make MC relevant to the students and communities it serves.
+Since 1986, the MC Foundation Golf and Tennis Classic has generated over $1 million for the foundation to support student scholarships and programs that make MC relevant to the students and communities it serves.
 Your participation in this event guarantees financial aid to students in need and supports programs that help students reach their educational goals.

 Find more information about becoming a sponsor or playing in the tournament.